Coliving is a contemporary shared accommodation concept that Millennials and remote workers

 Find all general booking FAQs here and more Colive Beta information below.

-- If your full payment is not received 8 weeks before the start date, your deposit will be forfeited and spot will be given to the next person on the waitlist
+- If your full payment is not received 8 weeks before the Chapter start date, your deposit will be forfeited and spot will be given to the next person on the waitlist

-Once the full payment is paid, the following cancellation policy applies:
+The following cancellation policy applies: